Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 It’s easier to cope with chronic illness when you’re bringing sunshine to other people.
 As you lift up those around you, don’t be surprised if you feel encouraged, too.

-What Can I Do to Keep Bitterness at Bay?
+What Can I Do To Keep Bitterness At Bay?

 Kyle had been a police officer who was shot in the line of duty.
 He suffered a traumatic brain injury that made everyday tasks difficult.
 He wasn’t able to keep working, and his wife became the primary breadwinner.
 She worked long hours at a demanding job that didn’t pay enough.